neume-network/documents/architecture.md

-# neume-network architecture
+# neume network architecture

 ## Purpose

-The purpose of this document is to describe the architecture of the neume-network such that it can be effectively communicated to contributors.
+The purpose of this document is to describe the architecture of the neume network such that it can be effectively communicated to contributors.

 ## Component Structure

-The neume-network is currently set up as a collection of individual npm packages.
+The neume network is currently set up as a collection of individual npm packages.
 At the core is neume-network/core that imports neume-network/strategies as a git submodule.
 All other neume-network components are integrated through npm's package management system.